Han Xu (basketball): WNBL

+On 11 October 2025, Han signed with the Perth Lynx of the Women's National Basketball League (WNBL) in Australia for the 2025–26 season.
+She was unavailable for the start of the season due to commitments in China, joining the team in late November.
+She was named the WNBL Defensive Player of the Year after averaging two blocks per game and leading the Lynx to a 12–2 record in her 14 games.
+She was also named to the All-WNBL Second Team.
+In the semi-finals, the Lynx defeated the Bendigo Spirit 2–0 to advance to the WNBL Grand Final, with Han recording 25 points, 14 rebounds and four blocks in game two.
+In the grand final series, the Lynx lost 2–0 to the Townsville Fire to finish as runners-up.
+Han had 16 points in game one and 18 points in game two.

+On 28 July 2026, Han signed with the Geelong Venom for the 2026–27 WNBL season.

 National team career

 Han represented China at the 2016 FIBA Under-17 World Championship for Women, 2017 FIBA Under-19 Women's Basketball World Cup, 2018 FIBA Women's Basketball World Cup and 2022 FIBA Women's Basketball World Cup.
 She was selected to the All-Star Five at the 2022 World Cup.
 She averaged 12.4 points, 8.4 rebounds and 1.7 blocks per game, helping China win the silver medal.
-In the semi-final game against Australia, Han had a career high for China amd equalled the FIBA Women's Basketball World Cup blocks record with five.
+In the semi-final game against Australia, Han had a career high for China and equalled the FIBA Women's Basketball World Cup blocks record with five.
 She also accumulated an efficiency score of 33 after registering 19 points from 80 percent floor shooting and completing a double-double with 11 rebounds.
 At the 2023 FIBA Women's Asia Cup, she was named tournament MVP.

+Player profile

+At 211 cm tall, Han was noted as being the second tallest female basketballer in the world as of November 2025.